hvsgrandhi/a/Assignment_7/readme.md

 ### 🔹 7.
 Run the workers in another terminal

-Keep the virtual environment active and run:
+Start the virtual environment active and run:

 ```bash
 python worker.py